 Here’s what you need to get started homeschooling here!
 First of all, WELCOME!
 We are glad you’re here!
 We are Homeschool Oklahoma, and we are here to equip, encourage and inform you on your homeschool journey.
 We have worked to make our website as helpful and comprehensive as possible, and we invite you to browse … Continue reading So, You Are Moving to Oklahoma!

 Mom!
 Where’s my (insert book or supply here)?
 Is your homeschool day continually delayed because everything isn’t prepared and at hand?
 Sometimes the problem is that someone didn’t return an item to its home; other times, I haven’t prepared.
-Schedule Time In that case, I make time for it.
-Teachers in public and private schools … Continue reading Preparing to Teach: Homeschool Edition
+Either way, a little time spent getting things together will improve the situation.
+Schedule Time In … Continue reading Preparing to Teach: Homeschool Edition